Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 <div id="8"></div>
 ## Logging

 With Fastly, to set-up logging you'll need to use their UI, as this means they can configure the relevant integration with your log aggregation provider.
-But what people don't realise is that by default Fastly will generate a subroutine called `vcl_log`.
+This is fairly straight forward and obvious but what people _don't_ realise is that by default Fastly will generate a subroutine called `vcl_log`.

-Now, if you don't specify a "log format", then the generated subroutine will look like this:
+Now, as part of the log configuration in the Fastly UI you must specify a "log format" (think an Apache web server log format syntax).
+If you don't set a value for the log format (e.g. it's an empty field) then the VCL will have a `vcl_log` subroutine that looks something like the following:

 ```
 sub vcl_log {